-Once your application is approved and the email has been sent you will have 24 hours to contact us to set up a time to meet your desired dog.
-Our adoption hours are Monday – Saturday 10am to 5pm.
+Once your application is approved you will receive an email with instructions on how to set up an appointment to meet the dog of your choice.
+Once the approval email has been sent you will have 24 hours to contact us to set up a time to meet your desired dog.
+We are open only by appointment for approved adopters Monday – Saturday 10am to 4pm.
 We adopt each dog to the first approved and available adopter.
 The dog of your choice cannot be reserved or held until after your application is approved.
 If the dog that you want is adopted before your application is approved, we will be happy to help you choose a new dog.

 ADOPTION FEES AND CONTRACT

 At the time of adoption, you must complete our adoption contract and provide payment.
 We accept cash, debit, or credit card.
 We do not accept checks.

 Our adoption fee includes the following: